 Q: When do we start talking about college?

 McCue: Middle school is a fine time to talk about college if your child is ready.
-If your middle schooler exits the kitchen, then he’s not ready.
-But if your middle schooler has been looking at colleges since the fourth grade, he may be more amenable.
+If your middle schooler exits the kitchen, then they’re not ready.
+But if your middle schooler has been looking at colleges since the fourth grade, they may be more amenable.
 You might start with this message: We expect you to go to college, and we will support you in applying and attending.

 Q: What else?